 These bonds are known to investors as "double-barreled" because there are two distinct forms of security behind the bonds.
 Their first lien is on the revenue stream generated by payments on the mortgage loans made from bond sale proceeds.
 Additional security to bondholders is provided by the general obligation pledge of the State to make the required debt service payments in the event that revenues are insufficient.
-In recognition of the creditworthiness of the veterans' bonds, they have been rated AAA; equivalent to State G.O. bonds.
+In recognition of the creditworthiness of the veterans' bonds, they have been rated AAA.